bitsofcotton/consistency-boots/README.md

 (iI) system case : if the system touches the binary and doesn't show the data as well, there's also the one we have and compiled ones we have are infected.

+But only one of them is infected, if the system binary case, using virtual machines to compile binaries on trusted system images and write to whole hdd sectors could vanish the system infections, but if the system guards such regions, we cannot.

+Only compiler is infected conditions, using unknown compiler source and trampoline clean sources could vanish the compiler infections.

 # Tips on CPUs